Join a group of like-minded travelers in our next scheduled tour in Pakistan:

 Alternatively, you could also go by train but it’s much slower, plus it gets delayed pretty often so, if you only have two weeks, you may want to go by bus.
 Timing: 4 hours.

-Budget Hotel – Royal Galaxy Guest House Islamabad – This guest house is very highly rated by most travelers and offers pretty good rates as per Islamabad standards.
-People claim that it has very comfortable and clean rooms, so you can get some good sleep before heading to the mountains.
+Budget Hotel – Royal Galaxy Guest House Islamabad – This guest house is well-rated and offers pretty good prices as per Islamabad standards.

 Coming from Islamabad through the KKH, when you arrive at Raikot Bridge, you will see a detour that takes you to Fairy Meadows, a stunning, green meadow, which is considered one of the most beautiful places in Pakistan.
 From here, you get stunning views of Nanga Parbat, a striking peak 8,125 meters high, which belongs to the Himalaya range.